frosticecold/scripts/README.md

 # Scripts
 Just my scripting adventures

-My scripts are my own adventure while i learning Linux, automating little projects, one at a time.
+My scripts are my own adventure , automating little projects, one at a time.
 My goal is aimed at better out of the box quality of life.
-Server applications deployment with ease, learning not to breaking debian.
+Server applications deployment with ease, learning to break stuff and fix it.

 I work mostly with Debian